 Flashes are brief, lightning-like streaks or arcs of light seen in your side, or peripheral, vision that may or may not appear with spots and floaters.
 They are similar to what you see when a flash goes off on a camera.
 Each flash only lasts for a split second.
 They are typically white and are more visible in the dark.
 Flashes occur when the vitreous gel tugs on and pulls away from the retina (the back lining of the eye like the film in the back of a camera that receives visual images and sends them to the brain).
 Every time the vitreous pulls on the retina, you will see a flash of light.
 After the vitreous completely separates, flashes tend to become less prominent and usually completely stop over a period of several weeks.

-Vitreous detachment is very common and rarely leads to serious problems.
+Vitreous detachment is very common.
 The vitreous detaches over several weeks, and the floaters and flashes tend to become less prominent.
-Sometimes, however, a vitreous detachment can cause small tears or holes in the retina.
-These holes can progress and cause vision loss if left untreated.
+Sometimes, however, a vitreous detachment can cause tears in the retina.
+These tears can progress and cause vision loss if left untreated.

-If you suddenly see new spots, floaters, or flashes, if they get worse, or if you see a dark curtain progressing over your side vision, you should contact your eye doctor immediately for a complete exam.
-You will need a dilated examination (drops are used to make the pupil larger so the doctor can see the entire retina).
+If you suddenly see new spots, floaters, or flashes, if they get worse, or if you see a dark curtain progressing over your side vision, you should contact your eye doctor immediately.
+You will need a dilated examination.
+Drops are used to make the pupil larger so the doctor can see the entire retina.
+The dilated exam will make your eyes light sensitive and your vision blurry for several hours.
 This examination allows your eye doctor to determine if you have a vitreous detachment or a more serious problem like a retinal tear or retinal detachment.
-The dilated exam will make your eyes light sensitive and your vision blurry for several hours.

 In most cases, a sudden increase in spots, floaters, or flashes requires no treatment other than careful monitoring by your eye doctor.
-However, an examination is extremely important to make sure it is a vitreous detachment and not a more serious problem such as a retinal tear or retinal detachment which must be treated quickly.
+However, a dilated exam is extremely important to make sure it is a vitreous detachment and not a more serious problem such as a retinal tear or retinal detachment which must be treated quickly.